Vegan Snickers Bars (No-bake, GF)

 This recipe is a firm favourite between family and friends.
 After trying quite a few snickers inspired recipes (ahem, by a few I mean LOTS!) this one is definitely closest to the original and I can honestly say is the best homemade snickers bar I’ve tasted.
 These peanut caramel bars have a chewy nougat-y base topped with salted peanut caramel, roasted peanuts and a generous coating of creamy vegan milk chocolate.
 This is the only recipe for snickers you’ll need!

-Being one of my all time favourite recipes (and that of many of my family and friends too), this recipe of course made it into my new cookbook “No-Bake Vegan Desserts“, which has a whole chapter for classic candy bars such as snickers and twix.
+Being one of the most popular and tested recipes here on the blog, this peanut butter snickers of course made it into my new cookbook “No-Bake Vegan Desserts“, which has a whole chapter for classic candy bars including vegan twix bars.

 - Plant-based and vegan-friendly

 - Made using minimal ingredients

 - Healthier than a conventional store bought snickers candy bar

 - A guaranteed crowd pleaser

 - A nostalgic remake of a classic candy bar

 - Super easy to make